-No matter how you identify, Gendered Intelligence's trans youth group is open to all young trans people aged between 13 & 25 in the UK - whether you're brand new to identifying as trans, still questioning your identity, or if you consider yourself to be post-transition or as having a trans history.
+No matter how you identify, Gendered Intelligence's trans youth groups are open to all young trans people aged between 11 & 25 in the UK - whether you're brand new to identifying as trans, still questioning your identity, or if you consider yourself to be post-transition or as having a trans history.
 We strive to be fully inclusive of individuals who identify as non-binary / other, as well as male or female.

 "I love GI sessions!
 They're actually what I look forward to most a lot of weeks." - Trans guy